jb-0/django_portfolio/readme.md

 ### Prerequisites

-This project has been developed with Python 3.8, therefore the main prerequisite is having Python 3.8 installed on your machine.
+This project has been developed with Python 3.7+, therefore the main prerequisite is having Python 3.7+ installed on your machine.
 We recognise this project will work with older versions but remains untested.

 ### Installing

-The install instructions assume you have created a venv with Python 3.8, but you could also use another virtual environment type such as conda.
+The install instructions assume you have created a venv, but you could also use another virtual environment type such as conda.

 1. Clone the repo locally

+2. Install the requirements outlined in requirements.txt

-2. Open your terminal, navigate to the root of this project and launch your python venv
+3. Open your terminal, navigate to the root of this project and launch your python venv

-3. Install Django 3.0.8 to your venv
-    ```
-    pip install django
-    ```
 4. With Django installed and remaining in the root folder make migrations
     ```
     python manage.py makemigrations